By Dr. Tian Dayton, Senior Fellow at The Meadows

-The intense emotions of fear and even terror, that so often accompany living with addiction, ignite our natural fight, flight trauma response.
+The intense emotions of fear and even terror that accompany living with addiction ignite our natural fight, flight trauma response.
 They flood the body with adrenaline so that we can prepare to flee for safety or stand and fight.
-When we can do neither, when fighting seems exhausting and pointless or when children or spouses feel that they are trapped and cannot really get away, which is often the case with familial trauma, we may simply shut down or freeze so that we don’t have to feel such intense pain, fear, rage, and helplessness.
+When fighting seems exhausting and pointless or when children or spouses feel that they’re trapped and can’t get away, often the case with familial trauma, we may simply shut down so that we don’t have to feel such intense pain, fear, rage, and helplessness.

 Impulsivity vs. Rigidity

-Despair vs. Denial/Dissociation
+Despair vs. Denial & Dissociation

-Dissociation creates a wall of oblivion between consciousness and unconsciousness because underived emotions get literally thrown out of conscious awareness.
+Dissociation creates a wall of oblivion between consciousness and unconsciousness because underived emotions get thrown out of conscious awareness.
 Because family members learn to deny rather than develop the skills of confronting and managing problems, the more despairing they become, the greater their need to fall back into denial or dissociation.
-In this way, denial/dissociation and despair feed off of each other in a vicious circle.
+In this way, denial/dissociation and despair feed off each other in a vicious circle.

 One way that frightened family members may attempt to ward off fears of aloneness and abandonment may be to become enmeshed.
 Then, when this loving closeness becomes too suffocating, they disengage to regain a sense of personal space.
-They seesaw between intense emotions and behaviors and shutting down behaviors.
+They seesaw between intense emotions and behaviors and shut down behaviors.

-Many addicted families cycle back and forth between enmeshment and disengagement, they yearn for closeness but lack the kinds of healthy boundaries that would let them take space, hold different points of view or hang onto a sense of self while in each other’s presence and allow others to do the same.
+Many addicted families cycle back and forth between enmeshment and disengagement.
+They yearn for closeness but lack the kinds of healthy boundaries that would let them take space, hold different points of view or hang onto a sense of self while in each other’s presence and allow others to do the same.